dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

 ![](resources/images/maps/maps_earth_eng_layer.png)

 The layers from Google Earth Engine lets you display and aggregate external data to your organisation units.
-Use the population layer from WorldPop to get the estimated number of people living in a district, or within a distance from a health facility.
+Use the population layer to calculate the number of people living in a district, or within a distance from a health facility.
 The elevation layer allows you to find the lowest, highest and mean elevation.
 Use the landcover layer to see the forest cover, croplands or urban areas, and calculate the percentage for each organisation unit.

 The following layers are supported: